girobusan/latid/README.md

 ## Features

 - One dependency (node.js), no install, just drop in
-- Dead simple content management via GUI (optional)
+- Dead simple content editing via GUI (optional)
 - JSON source file format, semantic and reusable via other frontends
 - Markdown source files can be used as well
 - Custom scripts for customization of generation process